 D:\data.
 Otherwise, the symbolic link

-will be ineffective.
-To avoid problems, make sure that the
+has no effect.
+To avoid problems, make sure that the server is

 Change location into the data directory: